sothorsteins/SMC0/README.md

 # Project plan / Gantt Chart

 Based on the milestones a task a Gantt Chart containing was made to assess the amount of time needed for each task.
+The chart contains sprints (iterations)

 ![Gantt Chart](Gantt.png)